-Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Protect and Regenerate Nature Deforestation-free supply chain in palm oil, paper and board, tea, soy, and cocoa by 2023 Deforestation-free supply chain in palm oil, paper and board, tea, soy, and cocoa by 2023 Ensure all Paper and Board have FSC Certi- fication 100% compliance for FSC Certification on all paper and boards (Compliance on Responsible Sourcing) 75% of suppliers have commenced process of Certification.
-Target is 100% by end 2023 100% sustainable sourcing of our agricultural crops 100% sustainable sourcing of our agricultural crops - Palm, Turmeric, Garlic and Onion SUSO Team certifies plantation and obtain evidence of sustainable sourcing for other RMs SUSO Certification for sustainable sourcing of Palm by 2023 Palm suppliers on track to deliver Suso Certifi- cation by end of 2023 Empower farmers and smallholders to protect and regenerate farm environments Empower farmers and smallholders to protect and regenerate farm environments for Cassava Starch and food Ingredients Conduct trainings for farmers within our value chain on regenerative agriculture Conduct trainings twice a year for farmers within our value chain Supplier - Psaltry International; and training partners - Inhouse (Psaltry Team) identified.
-Training to commence in 2023 100% of our ingredients will be biodegradable by 2030 100% of our ingredients will be biodegradable by 2030 Initiate Safety and Environmental Assurance Centre (SEAC) assessment to certify all our ingredients as biodegradable and work towards achieving compliance for non- compliant ingredients by 2030 Obtain yearly SEAC assessments on our ingredients SEAC certification process has not started.
-Discussion to be initiat- ed with Global buyers by the first half of 2023
+Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Deforestation-free supply chain in palm oil, paper and board, tea, soy, and cocoa by 2023 Deforestation-free supply chain in palm oil, paper and board, tea, soy, and cocoa by 2023 Ensure all Paper and Board have Forest Stewardship Council (FSC) Certification 100% compliance for FSC Certification on all paper and boards (Compliance on Responsible Sourcing) 75% of suppliers have commenced process of Certification.
+Target is 100% by end 2023 100% sustainable sourcing of our agricultural crops 100% sustainable sourcing of our agricultural crops - Palm, Turmeric, Garlic and Onion Sustainable sourcing (Suso) team certifies plantation and obtain evidence of sustainable sourcing for other RMs Suso certification for sustainable sourcing of Palm by 2023 Palm suppliers on track to deliver Suso certification by end of 2023 Empower farmers and smallholders to protect and regenerate farm environments Empower farmers and smallholders to protect and regenerate farm environments for Cassava Starch and food Ingredients Conduct trainings for farmers within our value chain on regenerative agriculture Conduct trainings twice a year for farmers within our value chain Supplier - Psaltry International; and training partners - Inhouse (Psaltry Team) identified.
+Training to commence in 2023 100% of our ingredients will be biodegradable by 2030 100% of our ingredients will be biodegradable by 2030 Initiate Safety and Environmental Assurance Centre (SEAC) assessment to certify all our ingredients as biodegradable and work towards achieve compliance for non-compliant ingredients by 2030 Obtain yearly SEAC assessments on our ingredients SEAC certification process not started.
+Discussion to be initiated with Global buyers by the first half of 2023 c.
+Waste-free World

-• Waste-free World